19hours/sg-statutes/Acts/Singapore Armed Forces Act.md

 [1/91; 20/94]

-(2) Notwithstanding subsection (1), the Armed Forces Council or any officer or person authorised by the Council may by order in writing direct a person to be tried after the expiry of the period of 6 months or 3 years referred to in subsection (1) where the circumstances of the case warrant such a summary trial.
+(2) Notwithstanding subsection (1), the Armed Forces Council or any officer, senior military expert or person authorised by the Council may by order in writing direct a person to be tried after the expiry of the period of 6 months or 3 years referred to in subsection (1) where the circumstances of the case warrant such a summary trial.

+[28/2009 wef 01/04/2010]

 (3) No person shall be tried after the expiry of any time limit specified in section 111 for the trial of any offence referred to in that section.